citation-file-format/citation-file-format/index.md

   number                      String                                                              The accession number for a work

-  number&#x2011;volumes           Integer                                                         The number of volumes making up the collection in which the work has been published
+  number-volumes              Integer                                                             The number of volumes making up the collection in which the work has been published

   pages                       Integer                                                             The number of pages of the work

-  patent&#x2011;states            String                                                          The states for which a patent is granted
+  patent-states               String                                                              The states for which a patent is granted

   pmcid                       String                                                              The PMCID of a work